Advertising: Traditional media

-Advertising in which a celebrity endorses a product or brand leverages celebrity power, fame, money, and popularity to gain recognition for their products or to promote specific stores' or products.
-Advertisers often advertise their products, for example, when celebrities share their favorite products or wear clothes by specific brands or designers.
-Celebrities are often involved in advertising campaigns such as television or print adverts to advertise specific or general products.
-The use of celebrities to endorse a brand can have its downsides, however; one mistake by a celebrity can be detrimental to the public relations of a brand.
-For example, following his performance of eight gold medals at the 2008 Olympic Games in Beijing, China, swimmer Michael Phelps' contract with Kellogg's was terminated, as Kellogg's did not want to associate with him after he was photographed smoking marijuana.
+Advertising where a celebrity endorses a product and a brand leverages celebrity influence, fame and popularity to gain recognition for their products or to promote specific stores' or products.
+Advertisers often advertise their products when, for example, celebrities share their favorite products or wear clothes by specific brands or designers.
+Celebrities are often involved in advertising campaigns, appearing in television, digital and print adverts to advertise brands and their products.
+The use of celebrities to endorse a brand can have disadvantages, as mistakes, poor behaviour or controversy involving the celebrity can be detrimental to the public relations of a brand.
 Celebrities such as Britney Spears have advertised for multiple products including Pepsi, Candies from Kohl's, Twister, NASCAR, and Toyota.